Areyesfigueroa/VGScout/README.md

-# VGScount - Video Game Scout
+# VGScout - Video Game Scout

 ## Description
 Allows users to search any video games and get essential information such as Metacritic reviews, descriptions, gameplay preview, community posts and more.